 3)"Video technique" is an introduction to the camera and sound equipment.
 Subjects like proper handling and storage conditions of video equipment, basic functions, sound recording, video formats and advanced camera functions will be addressed.
 During these lectures exercises completed by students will be evaluated from a technical point of view.

-4) In "Ethnographic film history" a selection of film will be screened at full length.
+4) In "Ethnographic film history" a selection of films will be screened at full length.
 These seminars will give an introduction to the various genres within ethnographic and documentary filmmaking and how they have been influenced by the ethnographic project.
-They are held in a forum format which demands active participation from the students.
+They are held in a forum format that demands active participation from the students.

-5) An excursion to a local Northern Norwegian community is organized in the beginning of the semester.
-The excursion will give an introduction to the rural Northern Norway.
+5) An excursion to a local Northern Norwegian community is organized at the beginning of the semester.
+The excursion will give an introduction to rural Northern Norway.

 Students who successfully complete this course should have achieved the following learning outcomes: